moira-alert/doc/source/user_guide/efficient.rst

 This is a critical condition that requires immediate intervention.
 Your datacenter is on fire.
 All application processes shut down.
 There is no disk space left on your database server to process million-dollar transactions.
 These notifications are important enough to wake you up at night.
 You can still configure schedules to assign shifts to several engineers, though (see :doc:`/user_guide/schedule`).
-You should configure more intrusive notification channels here, like Pushover.
+You should configure more intrusive delivery channels here, like Pushover.

 Metrics should not be in this state for more than several hours.

 Moira will send you reminders every 24 hours if some of your metrics remain in this state.

-If a notification channel supports high-priority messages (like Pushover does), Moira will try to use them for ERRORs.
+If a delivery channel supports high-priority messages (like Pushover does), Moira will try to use them for ERRORs.

 NODATA